vvvv/The-Gray-Book/reference/language/operations.md

 #### Pin groups
 Pins of type `Spread<T>`, `Array<T>`, `MutableArray<T>`, `Dictionary<string, T>` and `MutableDictionary<string, T>` can also be changed to a so called _Pin Group_.
 Pin Groups allow you to dynamically add/remove pins to a node.
 For the keyboard shortcut to do so, see [Pin Group Shortcuts](../hde/keyboard-shortcuts.md#pin-groups).

-In order to make a pin into a pin group, it has to be annotated to the type `Spread`.
-Then you can set the Pin Group flag in the configuration menu to TRUE.
+In order to make a pin into a pin group, it has to be annotated to one of the above types.
+Only then you can set the Pin Group flag in the configuration menu to TRUE.

 ![](../../images/language/PinGroup.png)